visit-dav/visit/src/doc/dev_manual/project_meetings.rst

 An inclusive moment is a Factoid, Resource, Event, Experience, etc. related to STEAM with the purpose of raising awareness, seeding deeper thinking and/or informing future action.
 Example inclusive moments which are in scope include...

-  * A short description of the book `"Black Software" <https://en.wikipedia.org/wiki/Black_Software>`_ and key take-aways you learned from reading it.
+* A short description of the book `"Black Software" <https://en.wikipedia.org/wiki/Black_Software>`_ and key take-aways to be learned from reading it.
-  * A reminder and reference that color choices in UI design impact color-blind users.
+* A reminder and reference explaining how color choices in UI design impact color-blind users.
 * Relaying a recent conversation with a colleague that feels Fortran programmers aren’t sufficiently supported in ECP.

 Example Inclusive Minutes which are out of scope...

-  * Sharing a recent personal negative interaction with a security official
+* Sharing a recent personal negative interaction with an airport security official

-    * **Rationale**: not related to STEAM
+  * **Rationale**: not related to STEAM.

-  * Playing the YouTube video “Equality, Diversity and Inclusion”
+* Playing the YouTube video `“Wny Diversity Matters?” <https://youtu.be/lHStHPQUzkE>`_.

-    * **Rationale**: not appropriate length, not related to STEAM
+  * **Rationale**: not appropriate length, not related to STEAM.

-  * Playing 5 minutes of music created in a recent STEAM hack-a-thon
+* Playing 5 minutes of music created in a recent STEAM hack-a-thon.

-    * **Rationale**: not appropriate length
+  * **Rationale**: not appropriate length.

-Where possible, we try to rotate responsibility fto a different contributor each time.
+Whenever possible, we try to rotate responsibility to a different contributor each time.

 Round Robin Dialog
 ------------------